eclipse-edc/Connector/onboarding.md

 ## Implement a simple file transfer

-Now this is a big one.
-We'll actually create two connectors, a consumer and a provider, talking to each other via IDS.
+Now this is a big one:

+- We'll create an additional connector, so that in the end we have two connectors, a consumer and a provider.
+- The connectors will talk to each other via IDS, and the consumer will expose a REST API so that external systems (e.g. users) can interact with them.
-The consumer will initiate a file transfer and the provider will fulfill that request and copy a file to the desired location.
+- The consumer will initiate a file transfer and the provider will fulfill that request and copy a file to the desired location.
+- Both connectors will run locally on the development machine

+Also, in order to keep things organized, the code in this example has been separated into several Java modules:

+- `launchers/[consumer|provider]`: this is where the "main" classes reside for both the consumer and the provider connector
+- `api`: contains the REST API extension (previously named `HealthApiExtension`)
+- `transfer-file`: contains all the code necessary for the file transfer

+### Create the "consumer" connector

+### Create the "provider" connector

+### Add IDS modules

+### Create a control REST API

+### Perform a file transfer

 _The contents of this chapter are in `samples/04-file-transfer`._